Skip to content

 }

-For processes that require different tasks with unique titles and descriptions, use a two-stage approach:
+If your process needs different tasks with unique titles, use a two-step approach:

-1. Stage 1: Create the first task with separate_task_for_each_assignee: true to establish the process
+1. Create the first task with separate_task_for_each_assignee: true to establish the process

-2. Stage 2: Add additional tasks to the same process using the run_id from Stage 1
+2. Add more tasks to that process by passing the run_id from step 1

 async function createMultiStageProcess(orgId, accessToken, tasks) {

-// Stage 1: Create process with first task
+// Step 1: Create process with the first task

 const firstTask = tasks[0];